Code of Conduct for Board Members and Senior Management

 - Seek appropriate clarification or amplification of information and, where necessary, take and follow appropriate professional advice and opinion of outside experts at the expense of the Company;

 - Strive to attend all meetings of the Board of Directors and of the Board committees of which he is a member;

 - Participate constructively and actively in the committees of the Board in which they are chairpersons or members;

 - Strive to attend the general meetings of the Company;

 - Where they have concerns about the running of the Company or a proposed action, ensure that these are addressed by the Board and, to the extent that they are not resolved, insist that their concerns are recorded in the minutes of the Board meeting;

 - Keep themselves well informed about the Company and the external environment in which it operates;

 - Not to unfairly obstruct the functioning of an otherwise proper Board or committee of the Board;

-- Acting within his authority, assist in protecting the legitimate interests of the company, shareholders and its employees;
+- Acting within their authority, assist in protecting the legitimate interests of the Company, shareholders and its employees;

 - Not disclose confidential information, including commercial secrets, technologies, advertising and sales promotion plans, unpublished price sensitive information, unless such disclosure is expressly approved by the Board or required by law.